 The Notre Dame Cathedral Tower: Is it worth the climb?

-Far in the distance there was the Sacré Coeur, with the Domed Invalides Church, and in the foreground orderly rows of buildings.
+Far in the distance there was the Sacré Coeur, and in the foreground, orderly rows of buildings.

-From every direction it is a visual feast reflecting Haussmann’s layout of the city.
+From every direction from the top of the tower there is a visual feast reflecting Haussmann’s layout of the city.

 Georges-Eugène, 1st Baron Haussmann was actually educated as a lawyer, but being a good musician, he concurrently studied music at the Paris Conservatorium of Music.
 These studies seem a strange background for his future role in civic planning when he became Prefect of the Seine Département.